reneTrumpet/zeoslib_crashmasterdetail/README.md

 # Workarround:
-using the datachange (instead of the datascroll event).
+In the mean time our workarround was the use of a datasoursc.onDataChanged event instead of the dataset.afterscroll event for the detail table.